 2) Prepare pie crust.
 If you are using a 10-inch pie pan, you may need to roll the crust a little more to stretch it and make it fit.
 I like to use Trader Joe’s Pie Crusts.

-Technique Time: How to arrange a homemade or store-bought pie crust into a pie pan:
+Technique Time: How to arrange a pie crust into a pie pan:

-Once the crust comes to room temperature, which takes about 90 minutes, unroll it retaining the plastic sheets as you do.
-You’ll find that the dough breaks up into wide strips as you unroll it.
+Once the crust comes to room temperature, which takes about 90 minutes, unroll it retaining the plastic sheets.
+You will find that the dough breaks up into wide strips as you unroll it.
 Not a problem, just use a rolling pin to rejoin the cracks while the dough is still sandwiched between the plastic sheets.
 Next, remove the plastic covering from one side of the crust.
 Using the corners of the remaining plastic square, lift the crust, turn it over, and plop it into the pie plate.
 Continue to leave the plastic on the dough as you then press the pie crust into the pie plate.
 Remove the top layer of plastic.

 Fold edges in and crimp to make pretty.

 3) Prepare Filling: Blend all the ingredients together in a mixing bowl for about 1 minute on medium-low speed.
-Be sure to scrape the batter that settles into the base of the mixing bowl with a spatula and then mix the batter for a few more seconds after doing so.
-Pour the filling into the prepared pie crust.
+Be sure to scrape the sides and bottom of the mixing bowl as you mix the ingredients together.
+Pour filling into the prepared pie crust.